-While there aren’t any 100% vegan Mont Tremblant restaurants, it seems as though there are veg-friendly options everywhere you look.
-From lunch and dinner meals to coffee and treats, there’s something for everyone, vegans and vegetarians included.
+While there aren't any restaurants at Tremblant that are 100% vegan, it seems as though there are veg-friendly options everywhere you look.
+From lunch and dinner meals to coffee and treats, there's something for everyone, vegans and vegetarians included.

 O Wok

 O Wok at Tremblant is an Asian-inspired restaurant with Thai and Chinese cuisine.
-There were a few vegan dishes here, so you won’t have a problem finding plant-based meals right off the regular menu.
-Justin and I visited O Wok on our first trip to Mont Tremblant, as well as our second time there.
+There are a few vegan dishes here, so you won't have a problem finding plant-based meals right off the regular menu.
 If you love Asian cuisine, O Wok is one of the top Mont Tremblant restaurants.

 We love that there are so many vegan and vegetarian menu offerings without having to substitute any ingredients.
 That's one reason why it rates so highly in this Mont Tremblant vegan restaurant guide.
 The food also tastes fresh and delicious.